Baseball All-Star Game becomes Greatest Sho on Earth - WHIZ News

 Shohei Ohtani is the starriest of them all, the center of attention for players and fans like no one before at baseball’s midsummer classic.

 Fans cheered when he was introduced Monday at a news conference located outdoors, across the street from Coors Field due to the pandemic.
-He was to compete in Monday night’s Home Derby, start on the mound for the American League in Tuesday night’s All-Star Game and hit leadoff as the designated hitter.
+He competed in Monday night’s Home Derby and will start on the mound for the American League in Tuesday night’s All-Star Game and hit leadoff as the designated hitter.

 Ohtani is doing just about everything other than mow the grass and solve the ballpark’s mile-high hitter-friendly air currents.

-“People always say, ‘Oh no, he can’t do that,’ until the guy goes out and does it,” Mets first baseman Pete Alonso said.
+“People always say, ‘Oh no, he can’t do that,’ until the guy goes out and does it,” said Mets first baseman Pete Alonso, who won his second straight derby.
 “And then, when he does do it, it’s like, ‘Oh, we knew it the whole time.’”

 A 27-year-old in his fourth major league season with the Los Angeles Angels, Ohtani will be the first two-way starter in the history of the All-Star Game, which began in 1933.
 Not even Babe Ruth did it, having last pitched regularly in 1919.